01 a

 Color design token documentation in Apollo design system

-At Microsoft, I was able to take full advantage of Figma's newly released typography variables to represent both base and semantic level design tokens.
+At Microsoft, I leveraged Figma's newly released typography variables to represent both base and semantic-level design tokens, enabling more flexible and scalable design solutions.

 Microsoft typography variable in Figma

-As a source of truth, I typically default to JSON, though each system's needs are different.
-JSON usually makes the most sense as the source of truth because it is (mostly) human readable, it easily translates to other languages, it's accessible for both designers and developers, and it is a web standard which will outlive and scale better than any design software available today.
+As a source of truth, I typically default to JSON, though I recognize that each system has unique needs.
+JSON is often the best choice because it is (mostly) human-readable, easily translates across different programming languages, and is accessible to both designers and developers.
+Additionally, as a web standard, it is more likely to outlast and scale better than any design software currently available.

 A11y review at Microsoft

-For Apollo, I implemented a build process using Amazon Style Dictionary to transpile design tokens from JSON to the languages that the front end development team used in product; CSS, SCSS, and JavaScript.
+For Apollo, I implemented a build process using Amazon Style Dictionary to transpile design tokens from JSON into the formats used by the frontend development team, including CSS, SCSS, and JavaScript.

 Repository in Apollo for Amazon Style Dictionary